137mg/webserv/README.md

 **sin_addr**

 The address for this socket.
 This is just your machine’s IP address.
 With IP, your machine will have one IP address for each network interface.
 For example, if your machine has both Wi-Fi and ethernet connections, that machine will have two addresses, one for each interface.
 Most of the time, we don’t care to specify a specific interface and can let the operating system use whatever it wants.
-The special address for this is 0.0.0.0, defined by the symbolic constant INADDR_ANY.
+The special address for this is 0.0.0.0, defined by the symbolic constant `INADDR_ANY`.

 Since the address structure may differ based on the type of transport used, the third parameter specifies the length of that structure.
-This is simply sizeof(struct sockaddr_in).
+This is simply `sizeof(struct sockaddr_in)`.

 The code to bind a socket looks like this: